Mouse and Rat Poison: What They're Not Telling Us

 rats and mice

-handling infected dead animal
+handling an infected dead animal

-The rodents are so slow to die that they move around the house for days, all the while trailing the bait along with them on their feet, tails and fur.
-This stuff remains stored in the liver, so there’s no telling how far-reaching its affects will be on our future generations.
+The rodents are so slow to die that they move around the house for days, all the while trailing the bait along with them on their feet, tails, and fur.
+This stuff remains stored in the liver, so there’s no telling how far reaching its effects will be on our future generations.

 Veterinarians will tell you about the high poisoning rate in the pets they see due to the use of these lethal chemical concoctions.
 Our pets are members of our family.
 Losing them this way and knowing it could have been prevented is just unbearable.
 It’s a very sad lesson to be learned.

 Efforts Taken to Stop the Use of Second-Generation Rodent Poisons